prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 in *The Octopus* is unable to be reduced to any of its component parts or a unity of them.
 Rather, it is the heterogeneous whole organized by capitalism in order to epxloit the relations between human and natural labor.
-What is produced is meant to be an exchange-value producing machine, but ends up becoming the autonomous force of capitalism itself, destroying the capitalist through recurring crises but becoming indomitable as a force in its own right.
+What is created is meant to be an exchange-value producing machine, but ends up becoming the autonomous force of capitalism itself, destroying the capitalist through recurring crises but becoming indomitable as a force in its own right.